 With a bit of colored tape or fun stickers wrapped around it, I turn this recycling bin staple into a sensory tool that draws kids right in.

 I hand the finished tubes to my kids and set out a bowl of small beads or dry pasta shapes.
+For extra fun, add pom poms or pipe cleaners for the kids to push through the tubes, boosting engagement and fine motor practice.

 Here’s how we use them for play: